Meet the Team

 Jackie has worked with senior boards and developed effective partnerships between sectors.
 She is experienced in developing strategies, action planning and improving performance and efficiency.
 A highly skilful facilitator with a wide range of delivery experience of economic development and physical regeneration as well as major organisational change and improvement programmes.
 Jackie is a Director with Restorative Thinking Limited and also works as a Consultant and Coach, using her leadership experience to support the company and colleagues with personal and business growth.

-Chris Straker, Director, Education Consultant and Trainer
+Chris Straker, Director and Lead Trainer

 Dr. Helen Flanagan, Trainer and Consultant